 The ICANN Board provided its response on 20 November 2019 noting in part that “the Board has consistently advocated for the development of an access model for non-public gTLD registration data.
 If the EPDP Phase 2 Team’s work results in a consensus recommendation that ICANN org take on responsibility for one or more operational functions within a SSAD, the Board would adopt that recommendation unless the Board determined, by a vote of more than two-thirds, that such a policy would not be in the best interests of the ICANN community or ICANN.
 Given the Board’s advocacy for the development of an access model, and support for ICANN org’s dialogue with the EDPB on a proposed UAM, it is likely that the Board would adopt an EPDP recommendation to this effect”.

-The EPDP Team will consider this input together with the feedback from the EDPB, once received; the EPDP Team will also consider the input received during the public comment period, to make a final determination of the division of roles and responsibilities in the SSAD.
+The EPDP Team will consider this input together with the feedback from the EDPB, once received by ICANN Org; the EPDP Team will also consider the input received during the public comment period, to make a final determination of the division of roles and responsibilities in the SSAD.

 SSAD Underlying Assumptions

-The EPDP Team used the following underlying assumptions to develop the following preliminary policy recommendations.
+The EPDP Team used the underlying assumptions outlined below to develop its preliminary policy recommendations.
 These underlying assumptions do not necessarily create new requirements for contracted parties; instead, the assumptions are designed to assist both the readers of this Initial Report and the ultimate policy implementers in understanding the intent and underlying assumptions of the EPDP Team in putting forward the SSAD model and related recommendations.
+These assumptions may have evolved by the time the EPDP Team publishes its Final Report; however, the EPDP Team will note any changed assumptions in its Final Report.

 The objective of the SSAD is to provide a predictable, transparent, efficient and accountable mechanism for the access/disclosure of non-public registration data.